konrad-jamrozik/droidmate/DEVELOPING.md

 Run the tests from IntelliJ as described in section above to be able to navigate to them directly.
 If you run a Gradle build, you can see the test report in:
 `repo/dev/droidmate/projects/core/build/reports/tests/index.html`

+## Editing the list of monitored APIs

+The list of monitored APIs is located in

+`repo/dev/droidmate/projects/resources/appguard_apis.txt`

+Lines starting with `#` and empty lines are discarded.

+After you make your changes, do a full rebuild (see `repo/BUILDING.md`).

+To test if DroidMate successfully monitored your modified API list, observe the logcat output while the explored application is started.
+In case of Android 4.2.2, you will see 100+ messages tagged `Instrumentation`.
+If there were any failures, the messages will say so.